 Total project time – 12 hours.

-Journey plans expand on the Touring plan and require more specialized knowledge in areas such as:
+Journey plans are for those who in accumulation mode (pre-retirement) and saving for the future.
+They expand on the Touring plan and require more specialized knowledge in areas such as:

 Detailed Retirement Modeling

 Consolidation of Investment Accounts

 Single Rental Property

 Journey – Pre-Retirement

 Terry, age 42 and Chris, age 45 enjoy living in Ballard with their two children ages 10 and 12.
 Terry works at a local hospital as a physician and Chris is a teacher at a nearby elementary school.
 As a family, they enjoy traveling during Chris’ winter and summer breaks.
 With college approaching, they have realized they may need to focus more on college savings.
 Terry receives profit sharing from employer and retirement plan contributions but doesn’t understand all the inner workings and the true value of this benefit.
 Chris has a pension, knows it will be useful during retirement, but doesn’t know how it works.

 Terry and Chris lead busy lives and don’t have the bandwidth to determine out how all the pieces of their financial lives fit together.
 They want to work with a financial planner who can help them achieve their goals of retiring in their sixties, paying all of their children’s college expenses if possible, and making sure they are saving enough to maintain a comfortable lifestyle.
 They’ve heard about fee-for-service planners who work on an hourly basis rather than charging for Assets Under Management.
 They like the idea of maintaining control of their finances while having professional guidance.